Shai Held: Theology

+Held interprets Judaism as a "religion of love."

 “My aspiration for Yeshivat Hadar, and for my own teaching, is that we teach a Torat Hesed, a Torah of love and kindness, a Torah that reminds us that every step we take towards God is a step towards—not away from—the world.
 As I often remind students, if being present in the face of others' pain were easy, Torah wouldn't describe it as the culmination of the religious life.”

 Held teaches that “to cleave to God’s ways” means to manifest hesed (loving kindness).
 He often says that “Judaism dreams of a world in which human dignity is real and the presence of God is manifest.”

-Held identifies seven ideas that a person immersed in Judaism should learn and integrate:

 Personal

 Held married Rachel Forster on October 28, 2007.